Generic Name: drospirenone and ethinyl estradiol (dro SPY re nown, ETH in il, ESS tra dy ol)

 How should I take Yaz?

+Take one pill at the same time every day i.e. no more than 24 hours apart.
 When the Yaz pill pack runs out, start a new pack the following day.
 You may get pregnant if you do not take one pill daily.
 Get your prescription refilled before you run out of pills completely.

 The Yaz-pill pack has 24 light pink pills (with hormones) to be taken for 24 days, followed by 4 white pills (without hormones) to be taken for the next four days.